flemay/3musketeers/README.md

 ### Deployment

-3 Musketeers is deployed to Netlify.
+The 3 Musketeers website is deployed to Netlify.
 This section shows how to create site, deploy, and delete using [Netlify CLI](https://cli.netlify.com/commands/).
 This is handy when previewing new changes.

 #### Prerequisites